Efficient Preparation of Quantum States via Randomized Truncation: Configuration Interaction and Implementation Details

 Even in higher-order perturbation theory or in full CI solutions, large denominator gaps $\Delta E_{I0}$ strongly suppress amplitudes for high-lying excited determinants.
+Consequently, the CI vector is naturally decaying: a few coefficients (HF and singles/doubles) carry the majority of the weight, while the "tail" of higher excitations decays rapidly.
+This structure ensures that the condition on $S$ (Eq.~\ref{eq:l1small}) is satisfied, maximizing the efficiency of our randomized truncation.
 We can see through Fig.~\ref{fig:coefficientsdis} that the majority of coefficients have small magnitudes, while there are in total 69 coefficients in the FCI state of LiH molecule, only 2 of them are greater than 0.1 and only 9 of them are greater than 0.01.